 groups = tutorial.user, tutorial.admin

-We have included a Perl script in the Starter Kit that will set up UAA and all other service instances, wire them to an app, add the appropriate authorities and zone ids, and create the aforementioned relationship between users, groups, and clients in the UAA client.
+We have included a Perl script in this Starter Kit that will set up UAA and all other service instances, wire them to an app, add the appropriate authorities and zone ids, and create the aforementioned relationship between users, groups, and clients in the UAA client.
 This script is here: https://github.com/DigitalTwin/dt-starter-kit-creation-script.
+The console output from the Perl script will echo the name of the postgres service instance and the UAA clients.
+Note these as you’ll need them later.
 Note that if you opt not to use this script then you will be creating the individual service instances as you progress through this tutorial.
 The impact of that is that you’ll need to refer back to the above UAA configuration information to see where your service instance scopes or uris are needed.

 For more information on UAA, see the following documentation: